 Coffee Caramel Pecan Rolls, a fabulous breakfast recipe for delicious sticky buns!
 Yum!
 These rolls are infused with coffee for a little twist.
 Whatever you want to call these, pecan rolls, sticky buns, caramel rolls, nut rolls, or whatever else, they are delicious!
 The perfect Christmas, holiday, or weekend special breakfast and the perfect addition to your holiday recipes.

 My husband and I make a great pair.
 He LOVES coffee, and I love baking and cooking with it.
-These Coffee Caramel Pecan Rolls were inspired by KitchenAid‘s new craft coffee brewers.
+These Coffee Caramel Pecan Rolls were inspired by his love of coffee I guess you could say.
 I love making caramel pecan rolls for Christmas morning or special breakfasts.

 I almost always make some kind of cinnamon roll or caramel pecan roll recipe each Christmas morning.
 They’re always a crowd please, but I’m always looking for a new twist or quick way to make them a little different.
 Adding a little coffee to both the caramel sauce and dough was perfect!
 It adds a nice subtle coffee flavor without overpowering.
 Consider it your “secret” ingredient.